ShelterJH Policy Platform

 1. Establish dedicated public funding

-It is impossible to build a modest home for a family earning median income in Teton County without substantial investment.
+It is impossible to build a modest home for a family earning median income in Teton County without a substantial investment.
 There is a subsidy needed to build homes for anyone earning less than about 200% of median income, and the shortfall increases as household incomes decrease.
 The investment can come from local public funds, state/federal public funds, philanthropy, or regulatory incentives.
 We support permanent and dedicated local, state, and/or federal sources of revenue to create and preserve homes that local workers can afford to rent or purchase.
 To protect this community investment, we insist on permanent deed restrictions, regardless of whether the investment is in the form of direct funding, density bonuses or regulatory relief.

 • We support new state revenue streams—specifically a county-option real estate tax—and see an opportunity for progress to pass this state bill in Cheyenne in the future.